org-metaeffekt/metaeffekt-core/docs/artifact-inventory-spreadsheet.md

   See [Licenses Worksheet](licenses-worksheet.md) for details.

 Please note that an Artifact Inventory is self-contained.
-It does not require any other datasource to convey the complete metadata of an asset and the covered artifacts.
+It does not require any other data source to convey the complete metadata of an asset and the covered artifacts.

 The Inventory Spreadsheet is integrated in a dedicated folder structure:
 * **inventory**: contains one or more inventory spreadsheets
-* **licenses**: contains all license texts in dedicated subfolders
+* **licenses**: contains all license texts in dedicated sub-folders
 * **components**: container additional component-centric license variants and notices

 The Inventory Spreadsheet in combination with licenses and component-specific files is